vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/overview.md

 - Identity Baseline
 - Deployment Acceleration

 Essentially, corporate policies serve as the early warning system to detect potential problems.
-The disciplines help the company mitigate risks and create guardrails.
+The disciplines help the company manage risks and create guardrails.

 ### Grow to the end state